tsgates/arch-wiki-markdown/wiki/Java.md

 JDBC and MySQL you should enable remote access to MySQL, following instructions in MySQL article.

-> Java sound with Pulseaudio
+> Java sound with PulseAudio

 Note:This procedure is likely to be relevant for previous version of Java (Java 6) only.

-By default, Java and Pulseaudio do not get along very well with each other, but this is easy to fix using padsp.
+By default, Java and PulseAudio do not get along very well with each other, but this is easy to fix using padsp.

 (These paths are correct for Sun's Java, you will need to change the